 Both TOEFL Primary Reading and Listening tests are scored locally by ETS Preferred Network offices and feature fast turnaround times.
 The TOEFL Primary Speaking test is scored at ETS by ETS-trained raters.

 TOEFL Primary Reading and Listening test — Step 1 scores are determined by the number of questions a student has answered correctly.
 There is no penalty for wrong answers.
 The number of correct responses in each section is converted to a level of 1–4 Stars and a scale score of 101–109.

 TOEFL Primary Reading and Listening test — Step 2 scores are determined by the number of questions a student has answered correctly.
 There is no penalty for wrong answers.
 The number of correct responses in each section is converted to a level of 1–5 Badges and a scale score of 104–115.
 Some students may receive 1 badge and a scale score of 100, and these students are recommended to take the Step 1 test for better information about their proficiencies in English reading and listening.

 The TOEFL Primary Speaking test is scored by ETS-trained raters.
 On the TOEFL Primary Speaking test, students can earn levels of 1–5 Ribbons.
 Scores of 0–27 are also reported to show progress within a level.

 - How do I order the TOEFL Primary tests?

 Currently, the TOEFL Primary tests are available in more than 47 countries and are being introduced in various locations around the world.
-The first test administrations began in late 2013.
-Be sure to check back often to see if the test is available in your country.
+Be sure to check back often to see if the tests are available in your area.
 If you have any questions or want to learn more, please email ETS at email@example.com.